sagemath/trac_to_gh/Issue 5857.md

 # Issue 5857: E.list() for E an elliptic curve over a finite field is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5857

 Original creator: was